Bat Galim

 Bat Galim (בת גלים, lit.
-Daughter of the Waves) is a neighborhood of Haifa, Israel, located at the foot of Mount Carmel on the Mediterranean coast.
+Daughter of the Waves) is a neighborhood in Haifa, Israel, located at the foot of Mount Carmel on the Mediterranean coast.
 Bat Galim is known for its promenade and sandy beaches.
 The neighborhood spans from Rambam hospital in the North to the Haifa Cable Cars in the South, and from the Mediterranean Sea's shore line in the West to Bat Galim's train station on the East.

 History

 Bat Galim was the first point of Jewish settlement in modern Haifa.
 The neighborhood was established in the 1920s as a garden suburb of private homes designed by the Bauhaus architect Richard Kauffmann.
 During the British Mandate, Bat Galim was Haifa's entertainment center.
 The "Casino," a landmark building on the Bat Galim promenade, housed a cafe patronized by British officers, although it was never used for gambling.
 It was also the center of water sports in the country, and a swimming pool was built there.
+Activity at the Bat Galim "Casino" declined over the years until, in the early 1990s, it was demolished, and construction began on a building resembling the original structure.
+However, due to the developer’s bankruptcy, the project was halted, leaving the casino building unfinished.
+In 2011, Gil Dankner purchased the site and, together with the Haifa Municipality, attempted to develop a hotel in its place.
+In 2024, plans for adding floors and constructing a hotel in place of the Casino were revealed to the public.
+This led to public opposition, particularly among Haifa residents and Bat Galim locals, due to the impact on the Casino Pool.